 Biologics Pharma Innovation Programme òòò½Íø(BioPIPS)

 BioPIPS or the Biologics Pharma Innovation Programme òòò½Íøaims to strengthen local biomanufacturing capabilities and transform Singapore’s biologics manufacturing facilities into agile factories of the future.
 It works through a consortium model consisting leading biopharma companies and Singapore’s public sector R&D agencies and universities.
-BioPIPS is modelled after PIPS.

-Vision: Transform biologics manufacturing through the introduction of new technologies and products into Singapore’s manufacturing facilities.
+Vision: Transform biologics manufacturing through the introduction of new technologies and products into Singapore’s manufacturing facilities

 Objectives:

-• Leverage public sector R&D capabilities to address problem statements from local biologics manufacturing facilities to enhance manufacturing productivity and operational efficiency
+- Leverage public sector R&D capabilities to address problem statements from local biologics manufacturing facilities to enhance manufacturing productivity and operational efficiency

-• Transform the existing biologics manufacturing operations in òòò½Íøso that the manufacturing sites are best-in-class within their respective manufacturing network and well positioned for the introduction of new products and novel manufacturing technologies
+- Transform the existing biologics manufacturing operations in òòò½Íøso that the manufacturing sites are best-in-class within their respective manufacturing network and well positioned for the introduction of new products and novel manufacturing technologies

-• Leverage strong foundation through synergies in operations, resources, learning and collaboration of technologies with PIPS
+- Leverage strong foundation through synergies in operations, resources, learning and collaboration of technologies with PIPS

 Consortium Members

 A consortium agreement was inked on 15 March 2024 between the òòò½Íø, Technology and Research (A*STAR), National University of òòò½Íø(NUS), Nanyang Technological University, òòò½Íø(NTU Singapore), òòò½ÍøInstitute of Technology (SIT) and 3 major pharmaceutical MNCs, i.e. , and .
 They are also the founding Core Members of BioPIPS.
+The òòò½ÍøUniversity of Technology and Design (SUTD) has also joined the consortium as its latest research performer.

 The Extended Team is a diverse group consisting pharmaceutical supply chain, technology, consultancy, training and engineering companies, including SMEs and LLEs invited by the Core Members to participate in specific projects.
-Interested companies are encouraged to contact the BioPIPS Programme Office to find out more about joining the consortium.
+The team comprises , and .

 Note: Companies are listed in alphabetical order.